pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 #### How many words is a lot of words?

 But _is it_ a lot of words?
 Of course, thirty-nine thousand and change sounds like a lot but what can we compare this to?
-It’s a good question.

 I went looking for comparisons and I found a listing of [word counts for famous novels](http://commonplacebook.com/art/books/word-count-for-famous-novels/).
 If we pull out a couple, this is where we sit.